top of page

 The Baptistry

+Judging by the tide mark it typically held around 3,500 litres of water.
+For over 100 years, from the first baptisms in July 1845 until mains water was installed in 1949, the baptistry was laboriously filled with water brought by horse and cart from Hatchett Pond.
 There is no plug or drain from the baptistry so the water had to be bailed out by hand.
-Rumour has it, given the work this involved that sometimes, it was left full ready for the next baptisms, possibly months later.
+Rumour has it, given the work this involved that sometimes, it was left full ready for the next baptisms.

-When we bought the chapel it was covered over by a large platform on which the table had previously sat.
-Parts of this platform could be removed to allow access to the baptistry when needed, the rest of the time it was hidden from view.
+The baptistry was covered by a large platform on which the communion table sat.
+Parts of this platform could be removed to allow access to the baptistry when needed.

 Baptistry 2 (002).jpg